sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>ghostwriter</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Cross-platform, aesthetic, distraction-free Markdown editor
+Short desc    : Cross-platform, aesthetic, distraction-free Markdown editor
 URL          : https://github.com/wereturtle/ghostwriter
-Лицензия     : GPLv3+ and CC-BY and CC-BY-SA and MPLv1.1 and BSD and LGPLv3 and MIT and ISC
+License      : GPLv3+ and CC-BY and CC-BY-SA and MPLv1.1 and BSD and LGPLv3 and MIT and ISC
-Описание     : Ghostwriter is a text editor for Markdown, which is a plain text markup
+Descript     : Ghostwriter is a text editor for Markdown, which is a plain text markup
              : format created by John Gruber.
 For more information about Markdown, please
              : visit John Gruber’s website at http://www.daringfireball.net.
              :